 In line with the requirement that schools consult with parents on changes to Relationships and Sex Education (RSE), an initial consultation period was held in September 2020 when the draft policy was issued.
-Parents, students and staff continue to be consulted as the new programme of teaching is embedded and their views help to shape schemes of work and broader RSE provision, such as the content of assemblies and use of external speakers.
-When further changes are proposed, parents are made aware and are strongly encouraged to share their thoughts with us.
+Parents, students and staff continue to be consulted regularly and their views help to shape schemes of work and broader RSE provision, such as the content of assemblies and use of external speakers.
+When further changes are proposed, parents are made aware and are strongly encouraged to share their thoughts with the school.